kubernetes-sigs/kube-scheduler-simulator/keps/140-scenario-based-simulation/README.md

 ## Motivation

-Nowadays, the scheduler is extendable with the multiple way:
+Nowadays, the scheduler is extendable in the multiple ways:
 - configure with [KubeSchedulerConfiguration](https://kubernetes.io/docs/reference/scheduling/config/)
 - add Plugins of [Scheduling Framework](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/)
 - add [Extenders](https://github.com/kubernetes/enhancements/tree/5320deb4834c05ad9fb491dcd361f952727ece3e/keps/sig-scheduling/1819-scheduler-extender)
 - etc...

 But, unfortunately, not all expansions yield good results.
-Those who customize the scheduler need to make sure their scheduler are working as expected, and doesn't have an unacceptably negative impact on the scheduling result or scheduling performance.
+Those who customize the scheduler need to make sure their scheduler is working as expected, and doesn't have an unacceptably negative impact on the scheduling result or scheduling performance.
 And, usually, evaluating the scheduler is not so easy because there are many factors for the evaluation of the scheduler's ability.

 The scenario-based simulation feature will be useful for those who customize the scheduler to evaluate their scheduler.